 Marketing Today's Home

 Marketing your home today is completely different than it was just 10 years ago.
 To reach todays buyers you need to market your home on the internet.
-It is critical that buyers can find your home and when they do your home is presented in its best light.
+It is critical that buyers can find your home and that it is presented in its best light.
 Engaging virtual tours and lots of high resolution pictures are a must.

 Let's say that a buyer has found your home on line and has interest in it.
 They find 20 low resolution pictures and a short description of your home.
 It takes them just a few minutes to read the description and look at all the pictures.